 Objective: To use a model to see how matching color and pattern helps to conceal an animal.

 Grade 3-6 version: Have the children work in small groups.
 Give each group a wrapping paper or wallpaper sample.
 Have them cut an 8×11″ piece off their sample to use as background.
 Using the remaining paper, have them cut out five to eight secret shapes, no smaller than their thumbnails, to hide on their background paper, carefully gluing them flat.
-Have two to three small groups stand in a circle and take turns placing their background paper on the floor in the center of the circle.
+Have two to three small groups stand in a circle and take turns placing their background paper in the center of the circle.
 The other children should try to find as many of the shapes as they can.
 Afterward, pass the paper around for children to feel where the secret shapes are located and/or hold the paper up to the light to reveal the location of all of the hidden shapes.
 Repeat until each group has had a chance to share their work.

 What do real animals have to do to stay hidden?
 (Blend in with their specific environment; be still or move very slowly.)